m2b3/gesturecap2025/README.md

 Max launches the packaged tracker.
 The tracker opens its OpenCV preview and sends MediaPipe landmarks to the visualizer embedded in the Max patch.

-The initial launch can take approximately 20–30 seconds while the packaged runtime, MediaPipe, OpenCV and supporting resources load.
+The initial launch can take approximately 20–30 seconds while the packaged runtime, MediaPipe, OpenCV, and supporting resources load.

-### Tracker placement and launcher paths
+### Tracker paths by integration mode

+The tracker location depends on how GestureCap OSC is being used.
+The three launcher scripts intentionally use different paths for the standard repository, a Max Project, and a standalone application.

+#### Ready-to-run repository

+No files need to be moved when using the complete release.

-For the regular Max patch, [`max/run_mediapipe_maxmsp.js`](max/run_mediapipe_maxmsp.js) resolves the tracker relative to the launcher script:
+[`max/run_mediapipe_maxmsp.js`](max/run_mediapipe_maxmsp.js) resolves the tracker relative to the launcher script:

 ```javascript
 const TRACKER_PATH = path.join(